cp-changchien/dotfiles/README.md

 # Using HTTPS
 git clone https://github.com/cp-changchien/dotfiles.git ~/.dotfiles
 ```
-The various configuration files in this repo using [GNU Stow](https://www.gnu.org/software/stow/).
+The various configuration files in this repo are linked using [GNU Stow](https://www.gnu.org/software/stow/).
 This allows setting up symlinks for all dotfiles using a single command:

 ```command line
 brew install stow